 For the first time in Glen Rock since organized soccer was introduced by the GRSC over 50 years ago, there is one soccer organization offering a single player development pathway which affords players at every skill level a place to play.

-Training for FCGR teams is provided by professional trainers from United Soccer Academy (USA), with over 30 years' youth soccer training experience.
+Training for FCGR teams is provided by professional trainers from United Soccer Academy, with over 30 years' youth soccer training experience.

-We welcome you to join us for the most exciting and innovative addition to Glen Rock youth sports in decades!
+We welcome you to join us for the newest addition to Glen Rock youth sports in decades!

 Recreational Soccer (Glen Rock Soccer Club)